danielpalen/quanser-rl-agents/README.md

   --fourier_band FOURIER_BAND [FOURIER_BAND ...]
                         number of fourier features.
 ```
-Training REPS on the pendulum with a custom gamma and more fourier features is as easy as
+Training REPS on the pendulum with a custom gamma and more Fourier features is as easy as
 ```
 python run.py --name reps_pendulum --env pendulum REPS --gamma 0.9 --n_fourier 200
 ```

 #### Resume Training
 Experiments can be stopped during the training process and resumed afterwards by using the `--resume` flag. \
-NOTE: `--resume` only loads the checkpoint and does not load previsouly used hyperparameters!
-You have to supply these youself.
+NOTE: `--resume` only loads the checkpoint and does not load previously used hyperparameters!
+You have to supply these yourself.
 So to resume the previous example just run
 ```
 python run.py --name reps_pendulum --env pendulum --resume REPS --gamma 0.9 --n_fourier 200
 ```
 NOTE: If the run stopped by itself, because the maximum number of epochs was reached it will not
 start again because the termination criterion has been met.
-In order to continue training
+To continue training
 you have to supply a `--n_epochs` with a higher number of epochs than what has already been trained.

 #### Evaluating Experiments
 Trained Models can be evaluated using the `--eval` flag.
-For evaluation the deterministic policy of the trained model is evaluated for a number of
+For evaluation, the deterministic policy of the trained model is evaluated for a number of
 trajectories which can be adjusted using the `--n_eval_traj` flag.

 Evaluation returns the mean trajectory reward, its standard deviation and the maximum trajectory reward.
-Evaluating the previsouly trained REPS model on 100 trajectories can be done by running:
+Evaluating the previously trained REPS model on 100 trajectories can be done by running:
 ```
 python run.py --name reps_pendulum --env pendulum --eval --n_eval_traj 100 REPS
 ```